Videos and Screencasts¶

 - The ShowMeDo site contains instructional videos on a number of topics.
 This page (from our own wiki) contains further information on ideas for new IPython-related videos.

 - Jose Unpingco has created a set of screencasts on using the Vision/IPython combo for parallel computing.
-They are available both at the Ohio Supercomputer Center’s user site and at ShowMeDo.
+They are available at ShowMeDo.

 - Another series at ShowMeDo by Jose Unpingco makes up a tutorial on IPython with a focus on scientific computing, which also include a lot of useful tips on Windows setup and configuration.